 Here’s where to start: Take a look at the peripherals you own, or plan to buy.
 Do you have an old external hard drive that uses a traditional USB-A cable?
 Do you manually back up photos from an SLR via its SD card?
 Or is your Wi-Fi connection unreliable enough that you’d prefer ethernet?
 Figure out what ports you’ll need.

 It’s also important to take stock of your laptop or tablet’s ports: Does it have one USB-C port or two?
 If your device only has one port, is there a separate charging connection?
-If your laptop or tablet has a single USB-C port, and uses it exclusively for charging, you’ll want a USB-C hub with a dedicated charging input port.
-Otherwise, you’ll have to unplug your charger to use an external drive or other peripheral, which makes no sense.
+If your laptop or tablet has a USB-C port and uses it exclusively for charging, you may want a USB-C hub with a dedicated charging input port.
+Note how much input power it allows for, and confirm that will be sufficient for your laptop.
+Otherwise, you’ll be forced to choose between charging your laptop and accessing other devices, which makes little sense.
 But keep in mind that the hub’s power port is for taking power in to your laptop, and not out to a phone.
 (For that, you can use one of the USB Type-A ports to slow-charge your phone, provided you have the proper cable.)

 Because USB-C is common to both Macs, Windows PCs, and phones, some hubs push their allegiance to a particular market category.
-There’s nothing saying that you can’t use an Anker hub that’s billed as being “for MacBook Pro 2016/2017, Chromebook, and XPS” with any Windows PC—we did, and it works just fine.
+Go ahead and use that Anker hub that’s billed as being “for MacBook Pro 2016/2017, Chromebook, and XPS” with any Windows PC—we did, and it works just fine.
 You won’t even need any special software or drivers.

 How we test USB-C hubs